Tracking X-ray Outflows with Optical/IR Footprint Lines: Introduction

-The studies of mass outflow in nearby AGN show that, even though these outflows are very massive and inject considerable amounts of kinetic energy in the bulge of the host galaxy, they do not extend far enough to clear the bulge of gas \citep{fischer2018a} and also lack the power to do so \citep{trindadefalcao2021a}, since their $\dot E(r)/L_{bol}$ ratio does not reach the required 0.5\% for efficient feedback in AGNs radiating at near their Eddington limit \citep[e.g.,][]{hopkins2010a} .
+Our studies of mass outflow in nearby AGN show that, even though these outflows are very massive and inject considerable amounts of kinetic energy in the bulge of the host galaxy, they do not extend far enough to clear the bulge of gas \citep{fischer2018a} and also lack the power to do so \citep{trindadefalcao2021a}, since their $\dot E(r)/L_{bol}$ ratio does not reach the required 0.5\% for efficient feedback.
 Therefore, these results suggest that winds of optical emission-line gas are not an efficient form of AGN feedback \citep[e.g.,][]{trindadefalcao2021a}).
-However, these results do not take into account the role of higher-ionization gas in this process of AGN feedback.
-For instance, X-ray winds in the form of UFOs \citep[e.g.,][]{tombesi2010a} appear to be able to drive large-scale outflows in Ultra-Luminous InfraRed Galaxies (ULIRGs) \citep{tombesi2015a}, which means that it is possible that X-ray winds are responsible for the dynamic effects we observe in nearby AGNs \citep{trindadefalcao2021b}.
+However, these results do not take into account the role of higher-ionisation gas in this process of AGN feedback, which means that it is possible that X-ray winds are responsible for the dynamic effects we observe in nearby AGN \citep{trindadefalcao2021b}.

 Extended soft X-ray emission, co-located with the [O~III] emission-line gas, was detected by \textit{Chandra}/Advanced CCD Imaging Spectrometer (ACIS) in nearby Seyfert galaxies \citep{ogle2000a, young2001a}.
-In addition, \textit{Chandra} imaging has been used to map the NLR X-ray emission in several Seyferts \citep[e.g.,][]{bianchi2010a, gonzales2010a, wang2011a, wang2011b, wang2011c, maksym2019a}.
+In addition, \textit{Chandra} imaging has been used to map the Narrow Line Region (NLR) X-ray emission in several Seyferts \citep[e.g.,][]{bianchi2010a, gonzales2010a, wang2011a, wang2011b, wang2011c, maksym2019a}.
 By isolating bands dominated by specific emission-lines, these authors were able to derive constrains on the structure of the X-ray emission-line regions.
 Notably, \citet{wang2011a} and \citet{maksym2019a} suggest that there is evidence for shocks, which indicates interaction of the X-ray with the ISM of the host galaxy.

 Even though it possible to obtain data with good spectral resolution with \textit{Chandra}/HETG \citep[e.g.,][]{kallman2014a, kraemer2020a}, as well as kinematics and detailed physical insights, it is challenging to obtain detailed spatially-resolved information from these data.
 For instance, in their study of NGC 4151, \citet{kraemer2020a} were not able to get any accurate kinematic profiles from the HETG data, even for such a nearby AGN.
-Therefore, we have no means to determine what, if any, role this high ionization gas plays in the process of AGN feedback.
+Therefore, we have no means to determine what role this high ionisation gas plays in the process of AGN feedback.